jonaylor89/housefly/apps/chapter8/README.md

 ## Technical Implementation

 - Built with Next.js and NextAuth.js for authentication
-- Uses Prisma with SQLite for data storage
+- Uses Prisma with PostgreSQL for data storage
 - Implements form validation and CSRF protection
 - Demonstrates proper session management techniques